yaronyosef/flutter_stream_redux/README.md

     class TimeStreamHandler extends MiddlewareStreamHandler<AppState, AppStateBuilder, AppActions, Duration, int> {
       static final Log log = new Log('TimeStreamHandler');

-      /// We create the stream because we don't have a real one. you could use here a Firebase Database stream or any other stream. ;)
       @override
       Stream<int> getStream(Duration payload) {
         //initialize your stream here